mikemaccana/ringespiel.js/README.md

-# JCarousellite
+# Ringespiel.JS - the modern JCarouselLite

-jCarousel Lite is a jQuery plugin that carries you on a carousel ride filled with images and HTML content.
+Ringespiel is an JS module that carries you on a carousel ride filled with images and HTML content.
 Put simply, you can navigate images and/or HTML in a carousel-style widget.

-It is super light weight, at about 2 KB in size, yet very flexible and customizable to fit most of our needs.
+It is super light weight, at about 2 KB in size, yet very flexible and customizable to fit most people's needs.

-Did I mention that it weighs just 2 KB?

-As if that wasn't enough, the best part is yet to come...
-You don't need any special css file or class name to get this to work.
-Include the js file.
-Supply the HTML markup ("div" enclosing an "ul").
-Then, construct the carousel with just a simple function call.
-It is all explained in the installation section.
-Don't forget to check out the demo for more details or just download now and play with it.

-If you have any questions, suggestions, recommendations, requests,..., you can either leave a comment in this blog entry, or you can find me lurking around the jQuery mailing list.
+Ringespiel is based on Ganesh Marwah's original JCarouselLite from many years ago.

+## What's the difference between Ringespiel and JCarouselLite?

+JCarousellite hasn't been updated since IE6 and JQuery 1.1.
+As of now, the site also apparently hosts malware.
+Ringespiel is an updated version, written in November 2012 by Mike MacCana, with the following changes:

+ - AMD loading
+ - Touch event support
+ - Unminify two character variables, 'this' abuse, etc.
+ - Pass jshint
+ - Work with current JQuery 1.8
+ - Tested on mobile
+ - Tested on current Chrome, Firefox, IE9/10, etc.
+ - MIT licensed only, rather than dual MIT/GPL.

+The project is still a WIP, but it works, and is used in production.

 # Why? - We have a jCarousel plug-in already

 Ofcourse you do, and yes, jCarousel is a great plug-in.
 It offers a host of features and it is so customizable that you are limited only by your imagination.

 jCarousel Lite is not a replacement for jCarousel; rather it is a light-weight alternative for users (like me) whose primary focus is not to build a full-blown image gallery.
 For instance, my use-case needed a very simple carousel widget that was going to sit in one corner of the screen.
 Not much customizations were needed.
 I figured that jCarousel, with all its options was kinda overkill.
 So, i started developing my own mini carousel, and you are right now looking at the 1.0 version of the same.

+# How Do I Use This?

+Create a "div" enclosing an "ul".
+Then run:

+Just add it as a dependency when defining your JS modules.
+If you haven't used modules before, go visit requirejs.

+	// Define our module, depending on jquery and this plugin define('jquery','ringespiel'), function($){

+		// Wait for document to be ready
+		$(function(){
+			// Start the carousel
+			$("#mycarousel").jCarouselLite();
+		})

+	})

 # Documentation